80th FTW announces, honors annual award winners

 |0

-This work, 80th FTW announces, honors annual award winners, by SSgt Pedro Tenorio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 80th FTW announces, honors annual award winners, by John Ingle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT